PZ-CTB/ctb-backend/README.md

 # ctb-backend

-## How to run
+## How to run the server in a Docker container?

-At the beginig you must create an image:
+Create an image:
 ```
 docker build . -t ctb
 ```

-The next step is starting container.
-For that you must type:
+Start container:
 ```
 docker run -d -p 8080:8080 ctb
 ```

-And then you should be able to open (in your browser) address: `https://localhost:8080/`.
+Test connection (in your browser): `https://localhost:8080/`.

 To shutdown the server, type:
 ```
 docker ps
 ```
 The command shows ids of containers.
-To kill the container, you must execute the command:
+To kill the container, execute the command:
 ```
 docker kill <id of the container>
 ```